-Andrew has been associated with the band for 35 years, initially as a player of various instruments, then for several years as Assistant Conductor.
-For the last 22 years he has been Musical Director and has received the Menzies Australia Day Community award and the Victorian Bands League Merit award for service to community music.
+Andrew has been associated with the band for 40 years, initially as a player of various instruments, then for several years as Assistant Conductor.
+For nearly 27 years Andrew has been our Musical Director and has received the Menzies Australia Day Community award and the Victorian Bands League Merit award for service to community music.

-Andrew was presented with an Excellence Award by the Australian Band and Orchestra Directors' Association.
+In August 2019, Andrew was awarded Life Membership of the Australian Band and Orchestra Directors' Association (ABODA-VIC).
 This award celebrates Andrew's contribution over many decades to "outstanding work as an ensemble director" in the school and wider community and his mentoring throughout the state of Victoria especially in the field of conducting ensembles and rehearsal techniques.

 Andrew holds a Bachelor of Education degree from The University of Melbourne Institute of Education and is a member of the Association of Music Educators and a Friend of the Percy Grainger Museum.
-Through the Australian Band and Orchestra Association, he has been involved with teacher education, organising and presenting workshops on conducting technique and band literature.
-For many years, he has worked closely with many overseas conductors whilst in Australia such as Dr. Craig Kirchhoff, University of Minnesota and Dr. David Waybright, University of Florida.
+Through the Australian Band and Orchestra Association, Andrew has been involved with teacher education, organising and presenting workshops on conducting technique and band literature.
+For many years, Andrew has worked closely with many overseas conductors visiting Australia such as Dr. Craig Kirchhoff, University of Minnesota and Dr. David Waybright, University of Florida.

-He is also in demand as a conducting teacher and guest conductor of camps and workshops.
-He has been one of the adjudicators for the Royal South Street Society Concert Band Eisteddfod and conducting mentor for the Victorian Schools Music Festival in the past few years.
+Andrew is also in demand as a conducting teacher and guest conductor of camps and workshops and has been one of the adjudicators for the Royal South Street Society Concert Band Eisteddfod and conducting mentor for the Victorian Schools Music Festival in the past few years.

-Andrew has been teaching with the Department of Education for 28 years and is currently Assistant Director of Music at Viewbank College where he teaches VCE music, music performance, music technology, general classroom music (Years 7-8) and directs several ensembles including the band for the school musical "Singin' in the Rain".
-He has been Producer and/or Musical Director for school and community musical theatre productions for 34 years.
+Andrew has been teaching with the Department of Education for 33 years and is currently at Viewbank College where he teaches music performance, music technology, general classroom music and directs several ensembles including the orchestra for the 2023 school musical "Legally Blonde".
+He has been Producer and/or Musical Director for school and community theatre productions for 41 years.

 Radio Interview - Andrew 2010